jsoma/storytelling-2015/class-03-04/README.md

 * [Using scales](http://jonathansoma.com/tutorials/d3/using-scales/)
 * [Using axes](http://jonathansoma.com/tutorials/d3/using-axes/), which also has a lot of links down at the bottom

+<a id="homework4"></a>

-## Homework
+### Class 4 Homework

-Select at least 10 states from [http://wallethub.com/edu/states-most-least-dependent-on-the-federal-government/2700/](http://wallethub.com/edu/states-most-least-dependent-on-the-federal-government/2700/), and create a list of dictionaries that includes all five of the non-rank categories, ie.
+Select at least **10 states** from [http://wallethub.com/edu/states-most-least-dependent-on-the-federal-government/2700/](http://wallethub.com/edu/states-most-least-dependent-on-the-federal-government/2700/), and create a list of dictionaries that includes all five of the non-rank categories, ie.

     var states = [
       { 'name': 'Arkansas', 'return': 0.62, 'fed_funding_pct': 33.07, 'fed_empl': 6.81, 'civ_empl': 3.59 }